propeldata/terraform-provider-propel/docs/resources/metric.md

 - `access_control_enabled` (Boolean, Deprecated) Whether or not access control is enabled for the Metric.
 - `description` (String) The Metric's description.
 - `dimension` (String) The Dimension where the count distinct operation is going to be performed.
 Only valid for COUNT_DISTINCT Metrics.
-- `dimensions` (Set of String) The Metric's Dimensions.
+- `dimensions` (List of String) The Metric's Dimensions.
 These Dimensions are available to Query Filters.
 - `expression` (String) The custom expression for aggregating data in a Metric.
 Only valid for CUSTOM Metrics.
 - `filter` (Block List) Metric Filters allow defining a Metric with a subset of records from the given Data Pool.
 If no Metric Filters are present, all records will be included.
 To filter at query time, add Dimensions and use the `filters` property on the `timeSeriesInput`, `counterInput`, or `leaderboardInput` objects.
 There is no need to add `filters` to be able to filter at query time. (see [below for nested schema](#nestedblock--filter))
 - `measure` (String) The Dimension to be summed, taken the minimum of, taken the maximum of, averaged, etc. Only valid for SUM, MIN, MAX and AVERAGE Metrics.